codecoms/codecoms.github.io/_posts/2017-04-17-Setup-Salesforce-Lightning-Development-With-Sublime3.md

 - Lighting is designed to follow an app-centric model
 - Lightning Components and Applications come in "Bundles" that store all of the necessary files to run Reusable, single-page applications

-If you're reading this article probaly you already know about Lightnign.
+If you're reading this article probably you already know about Lightning.
 So without further ado I'll get to the subject of this blog.
-How do you setup Sublime 3 to develop Lightning applicaitons?
+How do you setup Sublime 3 to develop Lightning applications?

 Here is how you do it.